LazyRen/LazyRen.github.io/_posts/devlog/Bw-Tree/2019-03-29-bw-tree-update-implementation.md

   EpochNode *epoch_node_p = epoch_manager.JoinEpoch();

   /* update will be performed iff old value is exist and new value is not.
-   * YOU MUST use previous one to be percise, but in order to make test case easier
+   * YOU MUST use previous one to be precise, but in order to make test case easier
    * we DO NOT check for the newValue's existence
    */
   while(1) {